Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 But even so, it's quite hard for Eve to figure out if she has all the relevant details yet.
 Determining if an Alice program will ever use a specific qubit is as hard as the halting problem; incomputable.

-Alice can also create situations with exponentially small effects on measurements, where Eve is forced to run Alice's system for a very very long time if she doesn't want to get caught.

 Second, if Eve's quantum computer can communicate with other quantum computers, Alice may ask Eve to **entangle her state with external states**.
 Although it's possible to clone an EPR pair *as a whole*, it's not possible to clone *half* of an EPR pair.
-That's literally mathematically non-sensical: you're asking for a qubit that agrees with $a$, but not with $b$, despite $b$ agreeing with $a$.
+That's literally non-sensical: you're asking for a qubit that agrees with $a$, but not with $b$ (otherwise you'd have a GHZ state instead of a clone), despite $b$ agreeing with $a$.

-If Alice can't create new entanglement then Eve's inferrence process will work fine, but if Alice is constantly adding new entanglement that allows her to re-mix Eve's estimate.
+Including entanglement into the initial state isn't a problem.
+Eve's inferrence process handles that.
+The problem is if Alice can add *new* entanglement: it gives her a way to add entropy into Eve's inferred density matrix.

-Third, there's the pragmatic issue of size.
+Third, there's **the pragmatic issue of size**.
 For $n$ qubits and $m$ operations, Eve's inferrence algorithm does $O(4^n m)$ work.
 So an easy way for Alice to defeat a naive Eve is to just concatenate 100 qubits onto the state.

-On the other hand, in practice Eve will often have context for what Alice is computing and that may allow her to see through those extra 100 qubits.
+# On Brains

+What does this all mean for inferring the state of quantum information in a brain?

+It means that not all possible quantum brain architectures are clone-resistant.
+Quantum-ness is necessary for clone-resistance, but not sufficient.
+By loading the brain into Eve's quantum clone computer and simulating its normal operation, we might learn all of the hidden details.

+The inferrence process won't work if the brain is intermittently refreshing external entanglement.

+And unused details will make it hard to tell if we've finished or not.

+And long-lived qubits with exponentially-small effects on measurements can add quite a lot of time to the process.

+And we're totally hosed in practice if we can't factor the problem into 30-qubit sub-systems.

+But still.

 # Notes

-- **Doesn't radnomness get unavoidably added into the state when measuring along non-commuting observables and degrade Eve's estimate?**
+- **Shouldn't measuring non-commuting observables, which has random unpredictable results, degrade Eve's estimate?**

     *(For example, keep setting a qubit to $\ket{0} + \ket{1}$ and measuring it to build up unknown-to-Eve information.)*

     No.
-    Entropy does get added into the state by the measurement, but then it's revealed by the measurement result.
+    Entropy does get added into the state by the measurement, but it's immediately revealed by the measurement result.

-    The 4-qubit example above actually tries to do this, and it doesn't hurt the inference process at all.
+    The 4-qubit simulation above actually does this.
+    It doesn't hurt the inference process at all.
     Eve can lose ground when unlikely measurements keep happening, biasing the inferrence towards a wrong answer, but the overall tendency is to gain ground.

     The only way to consistently add entropy into Eve's inferred density matrix is to introduce external entanglement.

 - **What about ancilla qubits that don't get measured (e.g. as in the Deutch-Josza algorithm)?**

-    After the algorithm is over, the ancilla aren't kept around; they're allowed to decohere (i.e. measured).

-    Secondarily, many algorithms have ancilla whose state is known or implied by the measurements that *are* performed.
+    The final values of ancilla bits usually doesn't matter, or is implied by the measurements that *are* performed.
+    That's why, after the algorithm is over, you just let them decohere (i.e. get measured but ignore the result).

+    Feel free to try this case out!
-    Sometimes the ancilla aren't even necessary (e.g. the typical [example Deutch-Josza circuit](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm#/media/File:Deutsch-Jozsa_Algorithm.svg) has an unnecessary ancilla).
+    For example, the typical [example Deutch-Josza circuit](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm#/media/File:Deutsch-Jozsa_Algorithm.svg) has an unnecessary ancilla.
+    Does Eve manage to infer it when Alice runs that circuit?

 - **Doesn't this violate the no-cloning theorem?**